 Encephalitis: an in-depth review and gap analysis of key variables affecting global disease burden

-Now, Dr Ava Easton, the report’s senior author, and Chief Executive of Encephalitis International, is calling for organisations around the world to unite and change the global landscape of encephalitis.
+Dr Ava Easton, the report’s senior author, and Chief Executive of Encephalitis International, called for organisations around the world to unite and change the global landscape of encephalitis.

 Meanwhile, behind the scenes, they were busy working on this global baseline situational analysis of encephalitis, looking at a range of factors such as prevention, surveillance, incidence, mortality, morbidity, neurology training, and patient support and information among many other aspects of the condition.